Combo Brows or Microblading? Patchy Brow Hair Decides It

 - People with naturally good brow texture who just want to add density or shape

-- People who prefer the most natural-looking result possible
+- People who prefer the most natural-looking result possible, and who care what it looks like three years out, not just three weeks

 - People who want a look that can be described as “barely there but perfectly shaped”